 Best Places to Retire in Canada

-What lifestyle qualities are important to you for your retirement years?
-Learn more about our top picks in Canada to help you make a more informed decision on where you should retire.
+Learn from our list of the best places to retire in Canada to help you make a more informed decision on where you should live.

 What makes a city a great place to retire?
 Some of the most important factors, like proximity to family, are deeply personal, but objective criteria may include climate, crime rates, cost of living, public transportation, health care access and senior living possibilities.

 Fortunately for the 65+ crowd, many Canadian cities excel in these areas.
-The following are some of are top picks.
+The following are some of our top picks.

 Consistently rated one of the top five Canadian cities in MoneySense.ca’s annual list of best places to live, Calgary also ranked fifth globally in The Economist’s 2014 report on the world’s most livable cities.
 While both rankings take into account over 30 factors, Huffington Post summarizes the city’s main appeal as “High wages, low taxes, excellent quality of life, proximity to nature and cleanliness.”